4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 Four of the largest U.S. corporations have agreed to pay roughly $26 billion to settle a tsunami of lawsuits linked to claims their business practices helped fuel the deadly opioid crisis.

-Johnson & Johnson, the consumer products and health giant which manufactured generic opioid medications, will contribute $5 billion to the settlement and has agreed to get out of the opioid business altogether.
+Johnson & Johnson, the consumer products and health giant which manufactured generic opioid medications, will contribute $5 billion to the settlement.

+The company announced in 2020 it would get out of the prescription opioid business in the U.S. altogether.

 Three massive drug wholesalers — AmerisourceBergen, Cardinal Health and McKesson — will pay a combined $21 billion.